 What currently inspires you?

 I am a fan of textile installation art.
-The work of Sheila Hicks and Shiota Chiharu really inspire me.
+The work of Sheila Hicks and Shiota Chiharu really inspires me.
 I see it as the perfect union of texture and theatre.
 I love the drama of large scale works that take your breath away.
 I would jump at the chance to work on such a large scale if an opportunity ever arose.
 But for the moment I’ll concentrate on my next venture.
 A simpler brief I think…..